SyncfusionExamples/GettingStarted_WPF_ImageEditor/README.md

 # Getting Started WPF ImageEditor

-This repository contains sample for how to get started with the [Syncfusion WPF Image Editor](https://help.syncfusion.com/wpf/image-editor/getting-started) control.
+This repository contains sample to get started with the [Syncfusion WPF Image Editor](https://help.syncfusion.com/wpf/image-editor/getting-started) control.
 The image editor control is a very handy tool that is used to edit an image by annotating with text, pen and built-in shapes.
 It allows you to crop, rotate, and flip an image.
 The image editor control has a built-in toolbar, which helps in performing editing operations.

 ## Syncfusion controls